FancyThemes/wp-advanced-excerpt/readme.txt

 = Does it work for WordPress version x.x.x? =

 During development, the plugin is tested with the most recent version(s) of WordPress.
-The range of tested versions is listed on this page (3.2 - 3.3 at the moment).
 It might work on older versions, but it's better to just keep your installation up-to-date.

-The plugin requires PHP 5 to work.
-So if you are using WordPress before 3.2, make sure you have it (WP 3.2 and higher require PHP 5 already).

 = Is this plugin available in my language? / How do I translate this plugin? =